LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/conversational-commands.md

 indicator: both
 ---

-When properly set up, agents can use Conversational Commands to invoke functions from the Agent Workspace.
-By typing `/` into the messaging input in the connections panel, all available commands are shown.
-This empowers agents to use a bank of preconfigured, account-specific commands, to enrich the conversation with integrated functions that will help them interact efficiently with the consumer.
+When correctly set up, agents can use Conversational Commands to invoke functions from the Agent Workspace.
+All available commands are shown by typing `/` into the messaging input in the connections panel.
+This empowers agents to use a bank of preconfigured, account-specific commands to enrich the conversation with integrated functions that will help them interact efficiently with the consumer.

 <img src="img/functions/functions_conversational_commands.png" alt="Functions: Conversational Commands" style="width:50%;"/>

-Along with the invocation a payload is sent containing the conversation ID and the arguments provided by the agent.
-This payload can then be used in the function for further processing and referencing.
-The result of the function has to either be a string or a number and will be shown in the Agent Workspace as a message in the transcript.
+Along with the invocation, a payload is sent containing the conversation ID and the arguments provided by the agent.
+This payload can then be used for further processing and referencing.
+The result of the function has to either be a string or a number.
+And will be shown in the Agent Workspace as a message in the transcript.

-**Note:** The response is not actually stored in the conversation transcript, it will only be stored temporarily in the browser and is only visible to the agent.
+**Note:** The response is not stored in the conversation transcript.
+It will only be stored temporarily in the browser and is only visible to the agent.

 ### Configuration

 {: .important}
-It is required that your account has the New Agent Workspace enabled; please contact your account team in order to do this.
+It is required that your account has the New Agent Workspace enabled; don't hesitate to get in touch with your account team to do this.

-To be able to use Conversational Commands an Agent needs the following permissions:
+To be able to use Conversational Commands, an Agent needs the following permissions:

 * **Use enhanced Agent Workspace**
 * **FaaS-Invocation**

 #### Step 1 - Create a new Function

 Create a new function with the **Conversational Command** event as the trigger.
-The name of the function will be displayed as the name of the Conversational Command in the Agent Workspace.
+The function's name will be displayed as the name of the Conversational Command in the Agent Workspace.

 The `description` will also be shown in the Agent Workspace.
-To give the Agent a hint on how to use the function, we recommend providing the available arguments for the function in square brackets in the description.
+The description can be leveraged to provide a usage hint to the agent.
+Therefore we recommend displaying the available arguments in square brackets.
 Here is an example for the description of a Conversational Command that sends the transcript of the conversation via email:

-`[email, subject:optional] - Sends the transcript of the conversation to the provided email address.`
+`[email, subject:optional] - Sends the conversation transcript to the provided email address.`

 **Note:** You can create up to 30 functions for this event.

 #### Step 2 - Edit the Function

 Adjust the code in the template according to your needs by modifying the function.
-On the right side you can see an example of the payload (in the sidebar, which you might need to open).
+On the right side, you can see an example of the payload (in the sidebar, which you might need to open).

 The function must return either a string or a number.
 This response will be displayed in the Agent Workspace as a message.
-If the function returns anything else, the Agent will only be shown a generic success message.
-If the function returns an `Error`, this will be presented to the Agent as an error message.
+If the function returns anything else, the agent will only be shown a generic success message.
+If the function returns an `Error`, this will be presented to the agent as an error message.
 Please see our [deep dive UI Creation Process](liveperson-functions-getting-started-deep-dive-ui.html#creation-process) section or as alternative [deep dive CLI Create](liveperson-functions-getting-started-deep-dive-cli.html) section for further information.
 #### Step 3 - Deploy the function

-Just like any other function, this function must be deployed before it can be used.
+Like any other function, this function must be deployed before it can be used.
 Please see our [deep dive UI Deployment Process](liveperson-functions-getting-started-deep-dive-ui.html#deployment-process) section or as alternative [deep dive CLI Deploy](liveperson-functions-getting-started-deep-dive-cli.html) section for more information on how to deploy your function.
 ### Examples

-You can find more information and examples in the the [LivePerson Knowledge Center](https://knowledge.liveperson.com/agent-manager-workspace-agent-tools-for-messaging-agent-workspace-for-messaging-conversational-commands.html/)
+You can find more information and examples in the [LivePerson Knowledge Center](https://knowledge.liveperson.com/agent-manager-workspace-agent-tools-for-messaging-agent-workspace-for-messaging-conversational-commands.html/)

 ### Payload details